Mad Dog 2019

 After the drive to Chesterfield for our overnight stop, our hotel and its car park proved trickier to find than some of the locations.
 Once checked in and fed, the Mad Dog quiz proved to be a tough task, with Adrian Hulme (joining the group in Chesterfield) emerging as the clear winner and claiming the prize: a copy of the Mad Dog rehearsal script kindly provided by fellow fan Kenneth Tilley to assist with on site re-enactments.

 On Sunday 5 May, the group assembled at Monsal Head.
 After peering out across the valley from the now-traditional vantage point to the side of the Monsal Head pub, we made our way to the even-better viewing platform on top of the rocky outcrop along which the three riders pursue Charles ahead of his fall from a horse.
-We then headed back into the valley to check out of exterior of Netherdale Farm (where Charles is discovered by the young girl), and, armed with the advance permission of the Chatsworth Estate, the grounds of Riversdale Farm (from which Charles purloines the bike).
+We then headed back into the valley to check out the exterior of Netherdale Farm (where Charles is discovered by the young girl), and, armed with the advance permission of the Chatsworth Estate, the grounds of Riversdale Farm (from which Charles purloines the bike).

 Next it was time for welcome coffee and cake refreshments courtesy of our accommodating host Richard at Dean Cottage (the location used for Fenton's house).
-We we able to view the larder (now a loo) and the living room (where Charles reads from Fenton's notes).
+We were able to view the larder (now a loo) and the living room (where Charles reads from Fenton's notes).
 After a quick peek inside the cottage's garage block (where Charles tends to his wounds), and a visit to bicycle cottage, we surveyed the now ‘gone away’ lean-to roof at Upperdale House (where Charles meets Sanders and Jim), and took in the river bridge (which Charles hides underneath) before heading up onto the viaduct.

 A steep climb to the hillside above led us to the locations for the Charles’ and Fenton's horse ride in the snow and Charles’ later tumble from his horse mid jump.Then it was time to visit the always-impressive weir (from which Charles collects water and the group flee the rabid Fenton), before wandering back along the valley floor to the viaduct (where the episode’s first encounter was re-enacted, with gusto, using twin copies of the rehearsal script).
 Climbing back to the top of the viaduct, we soaked up the sight of the episode’s opening vistas, the camera position from which the rocky outcrop was shot, and the area around the tunnel entrance where Charles and Fenton first debate the fate of humanity and see off the dog attack.
 With the entire of the Monsal Trail now re-opened to walkers, cyclists (and the occasional horse rider), the viaduct has become a busier place than it was at the time of the first Mad Dog location trips, but the area still retains its evocative atmosphere, even at its more populated moments.
 We could easily have lingered longer, but with the clock ticking on it was time to grab a sandwich en route as we headed south towards llam in a five-car convoy.

-The potholed track to Ilam Tops Farm has certainly not get any smoother over the years, but traversing its tyre traps is worth it to arrive in the unmistakable surroundings of Ellen’s farm.
+The potholed track to Ilam Tops Farm has certainly not got any smoother over the years, but traversing its tyre traps is worth it to arrive in the unmistakable surroundings of Ellen’s farm.
 With Mr Bruton about to head out, what had been planned as a guided tour became a self-guided tour of the farm’s barn interiors.
 It took a few moments to remind ourselves which was the correct barn, and slightly longer to find the right light switch, but with that done there was no mistaking that we were in the place where the kindly Ellen hid Charles from the hunters.
 After checking out the farm courtyard (where Sanders warns Ron to look out for their quarry), we headed down to Air Cottage.
 We had been in touch with the Wains in advance, but with no-one seemingly at home, we instead meandered around the cottage environs, checking out numerous locations in front, to the side and to the rear of the property.
 Steve took on the challenge of Charles’ hillside descent, while we all enjoyed the peace and quiet of the striking rural setting.

 As the day drew towards a close, we walked slowly back down the avenue of trees where Ron taunts the prone and injured Charles (before running off to “tell Ellen”), finding ourselves unable to resist the lure of reenactment.
 We then reassembled in front of Ilam Tops Farm to say our goodbyes at the end of what had been a thoroughly enjoyable and absorbing weekend, touring evocative locations from a classic episode in the good company of fellow Survivors devotees.